bniculea/beginning-programming/Session8/Session8.md

 - We can also specify an index for an array element by an expression in the square brackets following the array name.
 The expression must result in an integer value that correspond to one of the possible index values.
     - For example you could write numbers `[i-2]`.
 If i is 3m this accesses `numbers[1]`, the second element in an array.
     - The only constraint for using an expression when accessing an element is that it must produce an `integer` result, and the result must be a legal index value for the array
+        - If you use an expression for an inex value that's outside the legal range for the array, the program will give undefined results.
+The compiler cannot help in this situation and the program will pick whatever garbage resides at that memory
 For a better understanding of arrays, we should start with a example.
 In the following snippet we will see how easy is to compute the average grade score for the students in a class.

 - Class Exercise 1